kyaiooiayk/SQL-Notes/README.md

 ***

 ## How many versions exhist?
-- MySQL is an open-source database.
+- MySQL is an open-source relational database system.
-- Oracle SQL is not open-source.
+- Oracle SQL is also a relational database system but it's not open-source.
+- PostgreSQL is an open-source, object-relational database management system.
+It is fully SQL-compliant and was built to be feature-rich.
 ***

 ## Other resources